FREE business account with no monthly feesFinder Award

 If you need to deposit cash into your Mettle account, you can pay in up to £500 a time via a Post Office or a PayPoint, although it doesn’t accept cheques at all, either physically or digitally.
 You also can’t make international transfers.
 Mettle does offer integrations with three accounting software packages: Xero, FreeAgent and QuickBooks.

 Over at Starling, you can also deposit cash into your business account at any Post Office branch, although the bank advises that it’s best to check ahead if you need to deposit amounts over £2,000.
-For cheques, you can deposit 10 per week, valued up to £500 each, using the cheque imaging function in the Starling banking app.
+You can deposit cheques valued up to £1,000 using the cheque imaging function in the Starling banking app.
 For anything over this you can send the cheques directly to Starling by Freepost.
-International transfers are also possible from this account, and account holders at Starling can connect to the accountancy software packages QuickBooks, Xero, FreeAgent and Paystream through the Starling “Marketplace”.
+International transfers are also possible from this account, and account holders at Starling can connect to the accountancy software packages QuickBooks, Xero and FreeAgent through the Starling “Marketplace”.
 The Marketplace also offers link-ups with other Starling partners, who offer services such as insurance or pensions.

 Neither Mettle or Starling offer any additional cards that you can give to employees.